TeamIlluminati/G1ANT/IRCTC App Addon/Commands/IRCTCAppCloseCommand.md

 ## Example

-This simple script opens a Youtube application in user's android device and then after a delay of 8 seconds and then close the youtube application.
+This simple script opens an IRCTC application in user's android device and then after a delay of 8 seconds and then close the IRCTC application.

 ```G1ANT
 irctcapp.open